vitor251093/resurrection-capsule/README.md

 ## APIs (dev.darkspore.ea.com)
-Those others paths were found in the game EXE.
-While we can (almost) safely assume that those are other APIs, used by the SPORE Labs, which is a removed feature according to the game Wiki. http://darksporegame.wikia.com/wiki/Removed_Elements
+We can (almost) safely assume that those are the APIs used by the SPORE Labs, which is a removed feature according to the game Wiki. http://darksporegame.wikia.com/wiki/Removed_Elements

 Considering that even the APIs are there, is it possible that the SPORE Labs were already partially implemented in-game?
 Maybe we can find out.